rodolfoamancio/LAMC/README.md

 # LAMC - Linear alkanes Monte Carlo
 This repository centralizes the code implemented for research during my Master's of Science in Chemical Engineering at Unicamp.

+> “Ludwig Boltzmann, who spent much of his life studying statistical mechanics, died in 1906, by his own hand.
+Paul Ehrenfest, carrying on the work, died similarly in 1933.
+Now it is our turn to study statistical mechanics.” - D.L.
+Goodstein, States of Matter (1975).

 ## Structure
 This code is divided into folders:
 1. `src`: source code files, main components for running the program, implementation of Monte Carlo algorithms as well as properties calculations and input/output routines;